pramsey/crunchyblog/waiting-postgis-32-3/index.md

 This is a complex multi-step process, but roughly what happens is:

 * The profile line is segmentized every 1000 meters, doing the work in the "geography" type, so we get 100 meter spacing even though we are feeding in a line string in geographic coordinates.
-* The line is used to find the rasters we need, and those rasters are unioned into a single working raster.
+* The profile line is used to find the rasters we need, and those rasters are unioned into a single working raster.
 * The elevation values are now copied into the profile line with [ST_SetZ](http://postgis.net/docs/manual-dev/RT_ST_SetZ.html).
 * Finally the profile line is dumped into its component vertices so we can easily read out the results, and label them on a map.